apache/spark/docs/web-ui.md

   <img src="img/JDBCServer2.png" title="JDBC/ODBC sessions" alt="JDBC/ODBC sessions">
 </p>

-The second section has the sql statistics of the submitted  jobs.
+The second section has the SQL statistics of the submitted  jobs.
 * **User** that submit the job.
 * **Job id** link to [jobs tab](web-ui.html#jobs-tab).
 * **Group id** of the query that group all jobs together.
 An application can cancel all running jobs using this group id.